Finish the core of your college applications — with guidance and direction from a former Director of Admissions.

 Classes.
 Activities.
 Sports.
 Leadership.
 Burnout.
 Supplemental essays.
 Deadlines.

-The students who feel the most confident in the fall are usually the ones who started before August ended.
+The students who feel the most confident in the fall are usually the ones who started as early as possible.

 Who is this Bootcamp designed for?